-9. Information Sharing
+8. Information Sharing

 To retain the trust and support of the fishing community, all stages of the management process will be open and transparent.
-It is essential that people see how the data they have gathered and the collective knowledge of the IFAC are being used to inform decisions.
+It is essential that people see how the data they have gathered are being used to inform decisions and the role representatives of the fishing community play in this.

-- The data and assessments on which management decisions will be made will be available on the website and summaries published in the Islander - The minutes of all IFAC meetings will continue to be published online and in the Islander - IFAC members are representatives of the fishing community and will actively seek their views and raise suggestions and concerns - Public meetings to go through stock assessments and management decisions will be jointly held by AIGCFD and the IFAC at least once a year - AIGCFD will undertake a public consultation ahead of any particularly contentious management decisions
+- The data and assessments on which management decisions are made will be available on the MPA website and summaries published in the Islander - To legitimise the role of a fisheries representative group, it must have established methods to actively seek and convey the views of the fishing community. - Public meetings to go through stock assessments and management decisions are jointly held by AIGCFD and the fisheries representative group at least once a year - AIGCFD will undertake a public consultation ahead of any particularly contentious management decisions

 It is important that the regulations and any management measures are well publicised so people know and understand the requirements.
-This will be achieved by:
+This is achieved by: